CEatBTU/OPEMS/NVIDIA_SMI/Python/readme.md

 I recommend to build a venv and install the packages on it. then run in the machine.

 # Use
-for running the code you can easily write python energy_gpu_modified.py
+For running the code you can easily write python energy_gpu_modified.py
 I have put a simple script which its name is test.py that do a matrix multiplication in this program. if you want to use it for your appealing python code or task you can open energy_gpu_modified then at the end of code under main